armory/docs/content/en/docs/Overview/your-first-pipeline.md

 1. In the Deploy Configuration, click on the “Add server group” button.
 Pick your provider, if more than one is configured.
 For our example it will be AWS.

-1. Because this is a new application we will not choose to copy a configuration from a template.
-Select “Continue without a template”.
+1. Because this is a new application, do not choose to copy a configuration from a template.
+Press the **Continue without a template** button.

    ![Template selection for deployment server group](/images/overview/your-first-pipeline/continue-without-template.png)

 1. It's important to set up the correct Deploy Strategy for your use case.
-We will use the Highlander strategy for this example, which will ensure that only one server group for our application exists at a time.
+Use the Highlander strategy for this example, which will ensure that only one server group for your application exists at a time.

    ![The Highlander method under Strategy](/images/overview/your-first-pipeline/deploy-strategy.png)

-1. From the Load Balancer list, select one that we’ve created beforehand.
+1. In the **Load Balancers** section, select the load balancer you created before you began this tutorial.

 1. Select a security group that you are comfortable with, which will define the access rights to your resource.